runyontr/kubefed-demo/README.md

 ## Infra Setup

-The minikube version used in this demo is
+The Minikube version used in this demo is

 ```bash
 $ minikube version